The NIH Almanac

 - The Office of Administrative Operations is responsible for financial management, administrative operations, and the design and implementation of innovative business and management systems.

 The Division of Extramural Activities develops, implements, and coordinates extramural programs and policies within NCCIH.
 It also coordinates meetings of NCCIH's advisory council and manages the Center's committee management activities.
 Within the Division, two Offices have a specialized focus:

 - The Office of Scientific Review coordinates the receipt, referral, and scientific review of grants, cooperative agreements, and research contracts.

 - The Office of Grants Management oversees the processing of grant, cooperative agreement, and contract awards.

-The Division of Extramural Research develops and oversees NCCAM-funded research and research training programs conducted across the country and around the world.
+The Division of Extramural Research develops and oversees NCCIH-funded research and research training programs conducted across the country and around the world.
 The Division also coordinates research efforts with other NIH Institutes and Centers, and exercises leadership in a number of trans-NIH activities, such as the Patient Reported Outcomes Measurement Information System (PROMIS) and the NIH Health Care Systems Research Collaboratory.
 The Division’s two branches are the Basic and Mechanistic Research in Complementary and Integrative Health Branch and the Clinical Research in Complementary and Integrative Health Branch.
-Staff provide guidance regarding NCCAM research interests and priorities, and funding mechanisms and opportunities.
+Staff provide guidance regarding NCCIH research interests and priorities, and funding mechanisms and opportunities.
 Periodically, they offer educational activities regarding grantsmanship, such as webinars and workshops.

 The Division of Intramural Research conducts basic, clinical, and translational research focusing on the role of the brain in perceiving, managing, and modifying pain.
 The Division has two branches: